commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer shipment:on_hold ID`

-Send this attribute if you want to put this shipment on hold..
+Send this attribute if you want to put this shipment on hold.

 ```
 USAGE